-Procedural fairness dictates that where an employee's position is to be made redundant the employee should be given advance notice of any meeting which is to be held in relation to that so that the employee can prepare his or her response and have the support person or representative of his or her choice.
-Furthermore, the outcome should not be pre-determined.
+Procedural fairness dictates that where an employee's position is to be made redundant the employee should be given advance notice of any meeting which is to be held in relation to that so that the employee can prepare their response and have the support person or representative of their choice.
+Furthermore, the outcome should not be predetermined.
 Therefore, after informing employees of the current situation, redundancy should be put to them as a proposal for consideration.
-The decision to make a position redundant should not be pre-determined.
+The decision to make a position redundant should not be predetermined.
 Procedural fairness does not mean that counselling or career guidance must be offered in any redundancy situation, though it must be considered and is recommended.